Eschatologue/CM_wiki/docs/character-creation/classes/fighter/index.md

 - Chain Mail
 - Crossbow Bolts (20)
 - Dungeoneer’s Pack
-- (a) Greatsword or (b) Longsword, Shield, and 250 sP
+- (a) Greatsword or (b) Longsword, Shield, and 250 SP
 - Light Crossbow
 - Quiver
-- 110 sP
+- 110 SP

-or you can forgo it and spend 1750 sP on equipment of your choice.
+or you can forgo it and spend 1750 SP on equipment of your choice.

 ## Level 1: Fightinh Style